Texas Court Records

 Persons interested in getting back child support in Texas may apply to the Child Support Division of the Attorney General's office.
 If a court order exists, the custodial parent may file a motion to enforce an existing court order.

-Is there a Texas Statutes of Limitation on Child Support?
+Is there a Texas Statute of Limitations on Child Support?

-In Texas, the statutes of limitation on retroactive child support is four years from the child's 18th birthday (Texas Fam.
+In Texas, the statute of limitations on retroactive child support is 4 years from the child's 18th birthday (Texas Fam.
 Code 157).
-Where there is an existing court order, statutes of limitation is ten years after the child's 18th birthday.
-Alternatively, it is ten years after the obligation to the child support order is terminated by law (Texas Fam.
+Where there is an existing court order, the statute of limitations is 10 years after the child's 18th birthday.
+Alternatively, it is 10 years after the obligation to the child support order is terminated by law (Texas Fam.
 Code 154.131).